Frequently Asked Questions

 Using Datarails, a Budgeting and Forecasting Solution

-Datarails’ FP&A software replaces spreadsheets with real-time data and integrates fragmented workbooks and data sources into one centralized location.
+Datarails’ AI FP&A software replaces spreadsheets with real-time data and integrates fragmented workbooks and data sources into one centralized location.
 This allows users to work in the comfort of Microsoft Excel with the support of a much more sophisticated data management system at their disposal.

 Every finance department knows how tedious building a budget and forecast can be.
 Integrating cash flow forecasts with real-time data and up-to-date budgets is a powerful tool that makes forecasting cash easier, more efficient, and shifts the focus to cash analytics.